vigneshavm/Interview-questions/JS Q.md

 ---

 #### **use strict Directive**
-The `'use strict'` directive is a feature in JavaScript that enables strict mode.
-It helps catch common coding mistakes and prevents the use of problematic features like implicit globals.
-When strict mode is applied, certain errors that are silently ignored in normal JavaScript will now throw errors.

-**Example:**
+`'use strict'` is a special directive in JavaScript that we can add at the top of our script or inside a function.
+It tells JavaScript to **run in strict mode**, which basically means **stricter rules** for how we write our code.

+In strict mode, **JavaScript catches common mistakes** that would normally be ignored.
+For example, if I accidentally use a variable without declaring it first, it would throw an error instead of silently creating a global variable.

+Here’s a small example:

 ```javascript
 'use strict';

 x = 5; // ReferenceError: x is not defined
 ```

-Without `'use strict'`, the variable `x` would be implicitly created as a global variable.
-With strict mode, JavaScript throws an error because `x` is not explicitly declared.
+Without strict mode, `x` would automatically become a global variable, which can cause problems in big applications.
+But with `'use strict'`, JavaScript **forces us to declare variables properly** using `let`, `const`, or `var`, and helps avoid these kinds of bugs.

+**In short:**
+Strict mode makes our code **safer**, **cleaner**, and **easier to debug**.

 ---

 #### **Hoisting**